 This post is sponsored by SafetyWing.
 All opinions are 100% my own!

-There are so many things to consider when you are getting ready for a big trip; Especially, if it is a trip where you are leaving the country.
-You have to make sure you have all your travel plans in order, and that means getting a rental car, making sure your passport is up to date, and packing.
+There are so many things to consider when you’re getting ready for a big trip.
+Especially if it is a trip where you are leaving the country.
+You have to make sure you have all your travel plans in order, and that means getting a rental car, making sure your passport is up to date, packing well, that all of your documents are in place, the hotel and accommodation reservations are good, and so many more.

-But one thing that is often overlooked is the importance of travel insurance.
+But, one thing that’s often overlooked is the importance of travel insurance.
 While it may not be top of mind, many things could go wrong while traveling.
+The chances of these to happen are quite slim, but they can still happen.
+When it does, you wouldn’t want to be stuck in a foreign country with a medical emergency and no other means to get by but to pay with whatever amount it is you’ve brought while traveling.
+Like any other medical emergency, the expenses can pile up pretty fast.
 And that is why travel insurance is so important.
 If you are a frequent traveler, this is even truer!
 The more you travel, the higher the likelihood of you needing travel insurance.

 I could spend all day describing all the ways travel insurance is beneficial for your next trip, but for the sake of time, I am going to give you three reasons why you should have a travel insurance plan before you leave the country on your next trip.